 The Company has a long-term incentive plan for senior management in the form of performance shares.
-The ultimate payments for performance shares awarded in 2013, 2014 and 2015 to be paid in 2016, 2017 and 2018 will be based solely on the Company's stock performance as compared to the stock performance of a peer group.
+The ultimate payments for performance shares awarded and eventually paid will be based solely on the Company's stock performance as compared to the stock performance of a peer group.
 The final payments will be calculated at the end of the three year period and are subject to approval by management and the Compensation Committee.
 Compensation expense is based on the fair value of the performance shares at the grant date, established using a Monte Carlo simulation model.
-The total compensation expense for these awards is amortized over a three-year service period.
+The total compensation expense for these awards is amortized over a three-year graded vesting schedule.

 The Company awarded 47 thousand, 58 thousand, and 45 thousand share units in 2015, 2014 and 2013, respectively.
 The number of shares that ultimately vest can range from zero to 200 percent of the awarded grant depending on the Company's stock performance as compared to the stock performance of the peer group.
 The weighted average fair value of the shares granted during 2015, 2014 and 2013 was \$77.54, \$52.03 and \$67.19, respectively.
-In the first quarter of 2016, the Company awarded 44 thousand share units at a weighted average fair value of \$131.34.
+In the first half of 2016, the Company awarded 44 thousand share units at a weighted average fair value of \$131.34.

-The 2013 performance share award vested in the first quarter of 2016, achieving a 200 percent pay out of the grant, or 90 thousand total vested shares.
-There were no share cancellations during the first quarter of 2016.
+The 2013 performance share award vested in the first half of 2016, achieving a 200 percent pay out of the grant, or 90 thousand total vested shares.
+There were no share cancellations during the first half of 2016.

-At March 31, 2016, the unrecognized compensation cost related to these awards was \$7 million, which will be amortized over the remaining requisite service periods of 2.3 years.
+At June 30, 2016, the unrecognized compensation cost related to these awards was \$5 million, which will be amortized over the remaining requisite service periods of 2.1 years.